pramnora/ChatGPT/README.md

 - create a QBASIC program
 - etc.
 ...and, immediately, straight away...the bot will simply do all of the coding for you;
-all you as the AI user needs to do is to merely 'copy and paste'...then, hit run...all done!
+all you as the AI user needs to do is to merely 'copy and paste'...then, hit run...and, all done/finished!